Daily Intelligencer Politics Chat: Fiasco in Finland

 Eric: Russia hawks in the Senate should refuse to confirm a Supreme Court justice until Trump discloses any and all financial ties he has to Putin’s regime (by releasing his tax returns).

 Ed: You’ve got to be kidding me.
-“Russia hawks in the Senate” would sell off the country to the nearest outlet of the Russia Mafia for a SCOTUS confirmation.
+“Russia hawks in the Senate” would sell off the country to the nearest outlet of the Russia mafia for a SCOTUS confirmation.

 Ezekiel: I asked what they should do as well, Ed.
 Haha.